metaseed/metaGo/src/metaWord/README.md

 ### Word commands to moveCursor/select/delete by word

-> we use all default vscode commands
+> we use all default 'Word' vscode commands

 > **note:**
 > default cursorWordEndRight would do this: